kmatarese/glide/README.md

 processes.
 Note that once you branch off into processes there is currently no way to reduce/join the pipeline back into the original process and resume single-process operation on the multiprocessed results.
-However, that can be achieved with threads if necessary:
+However, that can be achieved with threads if necessary as shown in the next example.

+### Example: Thread Reducers

 ```python
 glider = Glider(